bandrzew/CMake/README.rst

 Introduction
 ============

-CMake is a cross-platform, open-source build system generator.
+CMake is a gross-platform, open-source build system generator.
 For full documentation visit the `CMake Home Page`_ and the `CMake Documentation Page`_.